Comarca Minera Geopark

-The Comarca Minera Geopark is located in the center-south of the Hidalgo state, México.
+The Comarca Minera Geopark is located in the center-south of the Mexican state of Hidalgo.
 It extends over nine municipalities: Atotonilco el Grande, Epazoyucan, Huasca de Ocampo, Mineral del Chico, Mineral de la Reforma, Mineral del Monte, Omitlán de Juárez, Pachuca de Soto and Singuilucan.
 These municipalities are articulated by a network of 31 geosites, elected because they express the geological history of the territory and highlight the relationship between mining and metallurgy, and the historical spaces and cultural development of the region.
 In addition, they are important for science and education and, mostly, have a significant landscape value.

 Geology

-The Pachuca and Las Navajas mountain ranges constitute the most important physiographic element of the Comarca Minera, with maximum altitudes in the Peña de las Ventanas (3090 m) and in the Cerro de las Navajas (3212 m), respectively.
+The Pachuca and Las Nevajas mountain ranges constitute the most important physiographic element of the Comarca Minera, with maximum altitudes in the Peña de las Ventanas (3090 m) and in the Cerro de las Navajas (3212 m), respectively.
 This orographic set has a northwest–southeast general orientation, and separates the area of the Sierra Baja and Barranca de Metztitlán (at north of the mountain ranges), with altitudes of ~ 1300–2000 m, from the northern end of the Mexico Basin (at south of the mountain ranges), with an altitude of ~ 2200–2400 m.
 The huge geodiversity of the park, appreciable in its geosites, is due to the fact that two physiographic provinces converge in the area, the Sierra Madre Oriental and the Transmexican Volcanic Belt, as well as two magmatic provinces, one related to the Transmexican Volcanic Belt and the other related to the volcanism of the Sierra Madre Occidental.

 The Comarca Minera is characterized by an outstanding geopatrimony, which includes at least five geological (and cultural elements related to geology) that can be considered of international relevance: